mjit584/2019/content/pages/a-new-home/photo-image-map.md

   // On click, the infomration appears floorCircle.onclick = function () {
     var html = '';
-    html += '<p>Many Venezuelans rent out <em>Inquilinato</em>, or daily rooms, to sleep in during the night.
-The rooms are on average 2 meters by 2 meters or 43 square feet.
-Multiple families usually sleep in one room.
-Rooms cost an average of $10 USD.
-The group of friends, Carlos Gabedes, Jonelle Gabedes, Michael Sanchez, Yuneda Nelo, and Genesis Moreno, sells candy on the street to make ends meet.</p>';
+    html += '<p>Many Venezuelans rent out <em>Inquilinato</em>, or daily rooms, to sleep in.
+Rooms cost an average of $10 USD per day.
+Even though one room averages just 2 meters by 2 meters (43 square feet), it usually houses multiple families at a time</p>';
     if (infoBox.innerHTML != html) {
       infoBox.innerHTML = html;
     } else {